Anku5hk/Programmers_guide_to_Python/book.md

 # try to create object of 'MyBase' class
 my_base = MyBase() # TypeError: Can't instantiate abstract class
 ```
-### 3. Encapsulation
+### 9.3 Encapsulation
 * Encapsulation refers to simply wrapping attributes/data and methods under a single class.
-This data(of any data-type/data-structure/object) can be only accessed/altered by the class methods themselves essentially to restrict access from outside of the class.
+This data (of any data-type/data-structure/object) can be only accessed/altered by the class methods themselves essentially to restrict access from outside of the class.
 This is called data hiding.
 * This technique is essential to protect private data to be accessed/misused form another class directly.
 To implement this we use **Access Modifiers**.
 They are used to define the access type of a variable inside a class.
-* Three Types of Access modifiers.
+* **Three Types of Access modifiers.**
   1. **Public**: Can be accessed anywhere in the program.
 All variables are public by default.
   2. **Protected**: Only the current class and derived class can access them.
 Use "\_" underscore define them.
   3. **Private**: Only the current class can access them, not even their instance can access them.
 Use "\_\_" underscore define them.